YanLitao/fastDP/Parallelization_Design.md

 To save cost on storage and to prevent from uploading/downloading multiple copies of the data, we share the data folder through Network File System (NFS).

+Click <a href="https://yanlitao.github.io/fastDP/Performance_Results">here</a> to see our experiment results.